Seattle civil-rights leader Rev. Dr. Samuel B. McKinney dies at 91

 “He was a pastor, someone people wanted to hold and christen their babies and bury their loved ones,” said Dr. McKinney’s daughter, Lora-Ellen McKinney, who saw her father the day he died.
 “He valued the continuity of stories.”

-Sen. Patty Murray, at the time of Dr. McKinney’s retirement in 1998, hailed him as “a visionary and much respected leader … a tireless advocate for social justice, supporter of youth and proponent of economic development.”
+Sen. Patty Murray, at the time of Dr. McKinney’s retirement in 1998, hailed him as “a visionary and much-respected leader … a tireless advocate for social justice, supporter of youth and proponent of economic development.”

 In 2014, the unanimous Seattle City Council and Mayor Ed Murray honorarily renamed several blocks of 19th Avenue near Mount Zion “Rev. Dr. S. McKinney Ave.”